Chrystia Freeland

-Early life, education and student activism (1968–1993)
+Early life and education (1968–1993)

 Freeland was born in Peace River, Alberta, on August 2, 1968.
-Her father, Donald Freeland, was a farmer and lawyer and a member of the Liberal Party, and her Ukrainian mother, Halyna Chomiak (1946–2007), was also a lawyer, and ran for the New Democratic Party (NDP) in Edmonton Strathcona in the 1988 federal election.
+Her father, Donald Freeland, was a farmer and lawyer and a member of the Liberal Party.
 Her paternal grandmother was a Scottish war bride.
+Her Ukrainian mother, Halyna Chomiak (1946–2007), was also a lawyer, and ran for the New Democratic Party (NDP) in Edmonton Strathcona in the 1988 federal election, and her maternal grandfather was a Nazi collaborator Michael Chomiak.

 Freeland's parents divorced when she was nine years old, though she continued to live with both of them.

-Freeland was an activist from a young age, organizing a strike in fifth grade to protest her school's exclusive enrichment classes.
+Freeland was an activist from a young age, organizing a strike in grade five to protest her school's exclusive enrichment classes.
 She attended Old Scona Academic High School in Edmonton, Alberta for two years before attending the United World College of the Adriatic, in Italy, on a merit scholarship from the Alberta government for a project that sought to promote international peace and understanding.

-She studied Russian history and literature at Harvard University.
-During 1988–89, she was an exchange student at the University of Kyiv in Ukraine, where she studied Ukrainian, although she was already fluent in the language.
+Freeland studied Russian history and literature at Harvard University.
+During 1988–89, she was an exchange student at the Taras Shevchenko State University of Kyiv in Soviet Ukraine, where she studied Ukrainian, in which she is fluent.
 While there, she worked with journalist Bill Keller of The New York Times to document the Bykivnia graves, an unmarked mass grave site where the NKVD (the Soviet secret police) disposed of tens of thousands of dissidents.
 The official Soviet story held that the graves were the result of Nazi atrocities.
 She translated the stories of locals who had witnessed covered trucks and "puddles of blood in the road" that predated the Nazi invasion, adding evidence that the site was actually the result of Stalinist repression.